 Many people travel to Louisville to watch the Kentucky Derby or sip bourbon on the Kentucky Bourbon Trail.
 But did you know that Louisville makes an amazing spot for a food tour?
 In 2012, Louisville was the only city in the US to make Zagat’s list of “8 Awesome Foodie Getaways Around the World.”
-Tim and I spent four days eating our way through Louisville (and drinking our way down the Bourbon Trail).
+Tim and I have visited Louisville twice, eating our way through city both times (and drinking our way down the Bourbon Trail).
 Here are some the best Louisville restaurants to try.

 And no, KFC did not make the list.